Fostoria Red Birds

-The Fostoria Red Birds were a minor league baseball team based in Fostoria, Ohio from 1937 to 1941.
-First known as the Fostoria Cardinals in 1936, Fostoria teams played as exclusively as members of the Class D level Ohio State League and for their entire existence, the franchise played as a minor league affiliate of the St. Louis Cardinals.
+The Fostoria Red Birds was a minor league baseball team based in Fostoria, Ohio, playing from 1937 to 1941.
+First known as the Fostoria "Cardinals" in 1936, Fostoria teams played exclusively as members of the Class D level Ohio State League, and played as a minor league affiliate of the St. Louis Cardinals for the entirety of their existence.
 Fostoria hosted minor league home games at Redbird Park.

 History

 The Fostoria Cardinals began minor league baseball play in 1936 as members of the six–team Class D level Ohio State League.
 The "Cardinals" moniker reflected the franchise as an affiliate of the St. Louis Cardinals.
 Joining Fostoria in the six–team Ohio State League in 1936 were the Fremont Reds, Mansfield Tigers, New Philadelphia Red Birds (also a St. Louis Cardinals affiliate), Sandusky Sailors and Tiffin Mud Hens.

-Beginning play in the 1936 Ohio State League, the Fostoria Cardinals placed 3rd with a 40–50 record, playing the season under managers Harry Aldrick and George Silvey.
-Silvey began the season managing the New Philadelphia Red Birds, who folded on May 26, 1936 after eight games.
+Beginning play in the 1936 Ohio State League, the Fostoria Cardinals placed third with a 40–50 record, playing the season under managers Harry Aldrick and George Silvey.
+Silvey began the season managing the New Philadelphia Red Birds, who folded on May 26, 1936, after eight games.
 On May 27, 1936, in a game at Redbird Park, the Fostoria Cardinals defeated the Fremont Reds by a score of 27–12.
-The Cardinals finished 15.0 games behind the 1st place Tiffin Mud Hens in the final Ohio State League regular season standings.
-Fostoria pitcher Steve Vargo led the 1936 Ohio State League with 156 strikeouts and Cardinal player Ed Zipay led the league in hitting, with a .419 batting average.
+The Cardinals finished 15.0 games behind the first place Tiffin Mud Hens in the final Ohio State League regular season standings.
+Fostoria pitcher Steve Vargo led the 1936 Ohio State League with 156 strikeouts and teammate Ed Zipay was the league batting champion, hitting with a .419 batting average.

-Continuing play in the 1937 Ohio State League season, the team became the "Fostoria Red Birds" while remaining as an affiliate of the St. Louis Cardinals, a partnership that would continue for the duration of the franchise.
+Continuing play in the 1937 Ohio State League season, the team became known as the "Fostoria Red Birds" while remaining an affiliate of the St. Louis Cardinals.
 The 1937 Red Birds finished a distant last in the six–team league.
-With a 20–68 record, Fostoria placed 6th under managers John Cavanaugh, Red Jenkins (twice), Rex Bowen and Harry Aldrick.
-The Red Birds finished 41.5 games behind the 1st place Mansfield Red Sox in the final standings.
+With a 20–68 record, Fostoria placed sixth under managers John Cavanaugh, Red Jenkins (twice), Rex Bowen and Harry Aldrick.
+The Red Birds finished 41.5 games behind the first place Mansfield Red Sox in the final standings.